 Listen, I realize that everyone thinks they are the Josephine March of their own story, but I think it’s inherently obvious that if my turtle brothers and I suddenly found ourselves as characters in the collected works of Louisa May Alcott, Raphael would be Amy.

 You’re probably wondering who is the Meg and who is the Beth of us turtles.
 You know, it’s not as clear-cut to me, but I have to go with Michelangelo being Beth.
 He’s got that free-spirited relaxedness about him.
 I get that he lacks much of Beth’s shyness, but he shows that characteristic Beth-like joy when surrounded by favorite things (kittens, knitting, chamber music, pizza, etc.).
-I may be a post-pubescent albeit not fully adult male, but I’ll admit I’ve shed a tear thinking about a day when Michelangelo says his nunchaku have grown too heavy and he finally succumbs to complications from some sewer-based disease.
-Plus, Leonardo is a closer personification (turtlification?) of Meg’s qualities: the leadership, the calmness, the maturity.
+I may be a post-pubescent, albeit not fully adult male, but I’ll admit I’ve shed a tear thinking about a day when Michelangelo says his nunchaku has grown too heavy, and he finally succumbs to complications from some sewer-based disease.
+Plus, Leonardo is a closer personification (turtlification?) of Meg’s qualities: leadership, calmness, maturity.
 If one of them is going to be Meg, it’s Leo.
 Also Splinter = Marmee, duh.